Candida overgrowth affects up to 90 percent of the population. It often occurs due to increased stress levels and/or a compromised immune system.

 - Mood disorders: Depression, anxiety, panic attacks

-While western medicine typically uses antifungal medications such as Diflucan or Nystatin, these are only temporary fixes.
-In fact, these drugs may cause other side effects or even the creation of drug resistant strains of yeast.
-Chinese herbs and acupuncture can effectively target Candidiasis without the nasty side effects associated with pharmaceutical drugs.
-Acupuncture enhances the immune system, which is a critical component of successfully targeting Candida and helping prevent the recurrence of an overgrowth.
+While Western medicine typically uses antifungal medications such as Diflucan or Nystatin, these are only temporary fixes.
+In fact, these drugs may cause other side effects or help develop drug-resistant strains of yeast.
+Chinese herbs and acupuncture can effectively target candidiasis without the side effects associated with pharmaceutical drugs.
+Acupuncture enhances the immune system, which is a critical part of successfully targeting candida and helping prevent the recurrence of an overgrowth.
 In addition, acupuncture can enhance gut motility, which decreases the likelihood of food fermenting in the gut and feeding the yeast.

-The combination of acupuncture, herbal medicine, nutritional & probiotic supplements can help to successfully eradicate the Candidiasis and alleviate your symptoms.
+The combination of acupuncture, herbal medicine, nutritional and probiotic supplements can help to successfully eradicate the candidiasis and alleviate your symptoms.
 Your treatment plan will be individualized to meet your needs and current lifestyle.